 You'll find out more about how transformations of XML are done tomorrow.
 For now, don't forget to save your work when you have finished!
-Use the Save command from the File menu, or the Save As command if you want to save it under a different name. .
-For security, you should also copy the file to some external medium such as a floppy disk or USB key, or to email it to yourself.
+Use the Save command from the File menu, or the Save As command if you want to save it under a different name.
+If you're working with the Knoppix CD, remember also to copy the file from the Ramdisk to some external medium such as a floppy disk or USB key, or to email it to yourself, since everything on the Ramdisk is lost when the machine closes down.